griffithlab/civicpy/docs/civic.rst

    .. attribute:: summary

-      The Assertion Summary restates the Clinical Significance as a brief single sentence statement.
+      The Assertion Summary restates the Significance as a brief single sentence statement.
 It is intended for potential use in clinical reports.
-The Assertion Summary is designed for rapid communication of the Clinical Significance, especially when displayed in a longer list with other variants.
+The Assertion Summary is designed for rapid communication of the Significance, especially when displayed in a longer list with other variants.

    .. attribute:: variant